fahimfss/Hybrid_Local_Planner/README.md

 Two seconds before the obstacle starts moving (in this case, at 18-second mark after launching the Gazebo simulator), set the goal using the `2D Nav Goal` button.

+## File Descriptions
+File Descriptions
+This section describes the files in [navigation/hybrid_local_planner/src](https://github.com/fahimfss/Hybrid_Local_Planner/tree/main/navigation/hybrid_local_planner/src).
+The corresponding header files are provided in [navigation/hybrid_local_planner/include](https://github.com/fahimfss/Hybrid_Local_Planner/tree/main/navigation/hybrid_local_planner/include).

+[hybrid_planner_ros.cpp](https://github.com/fahimfss/Hybrid_Local_Planner/blob/main/navigation/hybrid_local_planner/src/hybrid_planner_ros.cpp): This file acts as the primary set-up code for hybrid local planner.
+It calls the hybrid planner for calculating and providing the velocity the robot should follow, and other useful methods also.
+This file follows the implementation of [DWAPlannerROS](http://docs.ros.org/en/lunar/api/dwa_local_planner/html/dwa__planner__ros_8cpp_source.html).

+[hybrid_planner.cpp](https://github.com/fahimfss/Hybrid_Local_Planner/blob/main/navigation/hybrid_local_planner/src/hybrid_planner.cpp): This file contains the Hybrid Local Planner algorithm.
+The function `findBestPath` (line 593), takes input the current state of the robot and calculates and returns the best trajectory to follow and the corresponding velocities (both Translational and Rotational).
+Hybrid Local Planner works by first creating a graph in close proximity in front of the robot.
+Then, Dijkstra's algorithm is used to find the best path in this graph.
+Using the path, the allowed velocity is calculated based on closeness to obstacles.
+Based on the allowed velocity, a point in the path is selected as the goal point.
+After that, the best heading position for the goal point is selected.
+Now we have a goal point and a heading direction.
+The Hybrid A Star algorithm is used next to find a path from the current position and heading to reach the goal position and heading.

+[Node.cpp](https://github.com/fahimfss/Hybrid_Local_Planner/blob/main/navigation/hybrid_local_planner/src/Node.cpp): The Node class represents a node in the Dijkstra's algorithm.

+[Helper.cpp](https://github.com/fahimfss/Hybrid_Local_Planner/blob/main/navigation/hybrid_local_planner/src/Helper.cpp): The Helper class contains useful static methods that Hybrid Planner uses throughout the implementation.

+[Edge.cpp](https://github.com/fahimfss/Hybrid_Local_Planner/blob/main/navigation/hybrid_local_planner/src/Edge.cpp): The Edge class represents an Edge in the Dijkstra's algorithm.

+[AStar_Node.cpp](https://github.com/fahimfss/Hybrid_Local_Planner/blob/main/navigation/hybrid_local_planner/src/AStar_Node.cpp): The AStar_Node class represents a node in the Hybrid A Star algorithm.